PX4/PX4-user_guide/en/sensor/rangefinders.md

 ## Configuration/Setup {#configuration}

 Rangefinders are usually connected to either a serial (PWM) or I2C port (depending on the device driver), and are enabled on the port by setting a particular parameter.

-The hardware and software setup that is *specific to each rangefinder* is covered in their respective topics.
+The hardware and software setup that is *specific to each distance sensor* is covered in their individual topics.

 The generic configuration that is *common to all distance sensors*, covering both the physical setup and usage, is given below.